ubicomplab/oximetry-phone-cam-data/README.md

 * Recording was started and stopped on the camera and the pulse oximeters at the same time

 ## Background
-SpO
 We performed a Varied Fractional Inspired Oxygen (Varied FiO2) study, which is a clinical development validation study in which test subjects are administered a controlled mixture of oxygen and nitrogen to lower their SpO2 level over a period of 12-16 minutes.
 The patients had one finger from each hand on a phone camera, while the camera flash transmitted light through their fingertips for reflectance photoplethysmography at the Red, Green, and Blue wavelengths.

-For more details, see the publication in npj Digital Medicine from 2021: [include link].
+For more details, see the publication in npj Digital Medicine from 2022: [include link].

 ### Ideas
 Go ahead and try different models: